Call Center Leader Job Interview Questions

 • Net Promoter Score (NPS): Measures customer loyalty and the likelihood of customers to recommend your service to others.

-Managing these responsibilities and KPIs are crucial for ensuring the contact center's success and achieving high levels of customer and employee satisfaction.
+Managing these responsibilities and KPIs are important factors for ensuring the contact center's success and achieving high levels of customer and employee satisfaction.

 call center interview questions working style